meonkeys/shb/Readme.md

 The review deadline was Nov 24, 2023, but I'm running a bit late.
 If you still have comments, send them over!

 Please send me feedback in any form: email, text, PRs... whatever is most convenient.
-Every bit of your feedback helps, even a single sentence.
+Anything helps.
 I've got a thick skin so just let me have it as if you're reviewing a book from a complete stranger.

 I made a list of issues below to capture stuff I'm already aware of and working on.
 As for what kinds of feedback I'm seeing, please see [Feedback ideas](#feedback-ideas), below.